jielab/pageant/README.md

 > >
 > >```
 > ### For 3 APIs:
+> > - for umap, first download the [sample information file](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/working/20130606_sample_info) if using 1000 genomes as reference.
-> > - For the add_rsID API, first download the rsids-v*-hg*.tsv.gz file towards the end of [pheweb resource page](https://resources.pheweb.org).
+> > - For add_rsid, first download the rsids-v*-hg*.tsv.gz file towards the end of [pheweb resource page](https://resources.pheweb.org).
 Make sure that the chromosome and positions in the input GWAS file is sorted first, by using sort -k 1,1n -k 2,2n.
 > > - For liftOver, first download the chain files, for [hg19](http://hgdownload.cse.ucsc.edu/gbdb/hg19/liftOver/) and/or for [hg38](http://hgdownload.cse.ucsc.edu/gbdb/hg38/liftOver).
 > > - for help: python pageant.py [API-NAME] --help
 > > ```